Imagine what’s possible with a trail that connects the country …

 Meet the Great American Rail-Trail Gateway Trails

-The Great American Rail-Trail will connect rail-trails, greenways and other multiuse paths spanning nearly 4,000 miles, connecting communities and bringing untold benefits to all who meet the trail.
+The full route of the Great American Rail-Trail will connect 125+ rail-trails, greenways and other multiuse paths spanning nearly 4,000 miles, connecting communities and bringing untold benefits to all who meet the trail.

-In every state along the Great American Rail-Trail route, iconic trails make possible this grand vision of a nation connected by trails.
-These iconic trails have been built through the hardwork and ingenuity of the trails community—nonprofit partners, state agencies and volunteers who have rolled up their sleeves to protect and preserve these priceless corridors.
+Comprising 12 states and the District of Columbia, the route includes 12 iconic "gateway" trails that make possible this grand vision of a nation connected by trails.
+These trails have been built through the hard work and ingenuity of the trails community—nonprofit partners, state agencies and volunteers who have rolled up their sleeves to protect and preserve these priceless corridors.

 Washington, D.C. and Maryland